 7. Green onions, cilantro, avocado, and cucumber.

-3. Set one wrapper at a time in the water and gently push it towards the bottom of the bowl.
+3. Set one wrapper at a time in the water and gently push it toward the bottom of the bowl.

 4. I gently touch the edges as it softens in the water.
 It takes about 10 seconds to soften.